amzarshaik7/Foot-Traffic-Analysis---Amzar-Shaik/README.md

 3. Traffic Period Analytics
 4. Customer Purchase Analytics

-For this case study, a human/object detection system was designed to demonstrate the Traffic Period Analytics of consumers in a Home Care Store using CCTV footage (which can be part of an IoT network in a store) lasting 1.5 minutes.
+For this case study, a human/object detection system (Python Code) was designed to demonstrate the Traffic Period Analytics of consumers in a Home Care Store using CCTV footage (part of an IoT network in a store) lasting 1.5 minutes.

 This footfall analysis is designed to study the daily high and low traffic periods in the Home Care Store.
 This analysis acts as a baseline for further investigation by using other analytical methods.